hmanprod/lemlabs-common/README.md

 --> Use route + parentMenu + permission
 --> List route from SF2
 --> Get role entity from config.yml if not use select2 multiple input[type=text]
+- Add a user minimal page for editing password and email

 ** BUG **
 - Logout path didn't work on dev environnement